What Is Agile: Philosophy and Principles?

 This philosophy has been coined in 2001, famously known as the Agile Manifesto.
 The Manifesto represents 4 core values and 12 principles, which today are the building blocks for the Agile way of managing projects (not only in the software development industry).

-When we try to implement Agile for project management, we need to understand that it is crucial also to internalize the Agile philosophy and mindset within the organization.
+When we try to implement Agile for project management, we need to understand that it is also crucial to internalize the Agile philosophy and mindset within the organization.
 We need to teach our organization that being agile is not merely applying tools and techniques and following a methodology.

 What Is the Difference Between Waterfall and Agile?